aditiAgarwal02/WebsiteLandingPage/README.md

 # WebsiteLandingPage
-So this is a simple Landing page for a gym website where you can fill in your details and submit them (backend hasn't been coded))
+This is a simple Landing page for a gym website where you can fill in your details and submit them (backend hasn't been coded))